Don’t Turn Your Back on the Dogs!

 “How am I going to get up now?”

-My upper leg muscle, taxed from lifting without support, gave out the next day and radiates pain indignantly, the whole leg now dead weight.
-Everything we are doing to manage day to day is done with spit and scotch tape, or from reading online.
+My upper leg muscle, taxed from lifting without support while at the doctor’s office two days later, gave out the next day and radiates pain, the whole leg now dead weight.
+Everything we do to manage day to day is done with spit and scotch tape, and from reading online.

 I write a friend, "Basically, I’m an awkward tripod with my crutches and a bit off balance the way I have to maneuver around with my right leg lifted slightly forward.
 I’ve developed work-arounds and systems for getting the most basic things done and staying safe, though precariously so.”